ray-di/ray-di.github.io/manuals/1.0/en/bp/ModulesShouldBeFastAndSideEffectFree.md

+---
+layout: docs-en
+title: Modules should be fast and side-effect free
+category: Manual
+permalink: /manuals/1.0/en/bp/modules_should_be_fast_and_side_effect_free.html
+---
 # Modules should be fast and side-effect free

 Rather than using an external XML file for configuration, Guice modules are